swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/introduction.md

     While the costs associated with this section are **expected to be free**, it is recommended to review the pricing details of cloud services before initiating this part.

+## State of the MLOps process

+Now that the experiment runs locally, the next step is to make it collaborative and reproducible in the cloud.
+In this part, you will address the following
+issues:

+- [ ] Codebase requires manual download and setup
+- [ ] Dataset requires manual download and placement
+- [ ] Experiment may not be reproducible on other machines
+- [ ] CI/CD pipeline does not report the results of the experiment
+- [ ] Changes to model are not thoroughly reviewed and discussed before integration